What Are the Different Types of Property Investment?

 The price of residential properties can vary depending on location and type (e.g. a studio flat is generally priced lower than a two-bedroom apartment).

-According to the Land Registry House Price Index, the average property price in the UK in March 2023 stood at £285,000 (the latest data available).
-This is £11,000 higher than 12 months prior.
+According to the Land Registry House Price Index, the average property price in the UK in October 2023 stood at £287,782 (the latest data available).

 This shows that there are bargains to be found, depending on what kind of property you are looking for and where it is located.
 Residential buy-to-let is often one of the most affordable property investment types available.